 • Demonstrated excellence in organizational, managerial, and communication skills

-• Database management and digital marketing skills
+• Database management skills

 MENTORSHIP PROGRAM Coordinator

 The Mentorship Program Coordinator is responsible for all aspects of the mentoring program, including recruiting mentors to match with Circle girls and teens, providing orientation, ongoing training, and support for all mentors.
 The MPC works closely with the Program Director and Camp Manager to ensure alignment with the organization’s values, mission, and Program Logic Model.

 Research, develop, and implement new recruitment strategies and procedures to generate the number of volunteer mentors needed to provide a mentor for each girl and teen in the program.

 Recruit throughout the year for new volunteer mentors, collaborating with Program Director to identify recruitment target areas.